-In fact, I need lots of encouragement and guidance.
-I collected some quotes and advice that encouraged me to keep working at it, and working at it is the only way to get better.
-I hope these insights and tips will encourage and help you, too.
+I need lots of encouragement and guidance so I’ve collected some quotes and advice that encouraged me to keep working on my writing skills.
+I hope these insights and tips encourage and help you, too.

 “In his grace, God has given us different gifts for doing certain things well … If your gift is to encourage others, be encouraging.”
 Romans 12: 4-8 NLT